calico-crusade/mangadex-sharp/README.md

 ## Setup
 You can either use it directly or via dependency injection (for use with asp.net core).
+You will need to ensure that you register the `CardboardBox.Http` and `CardboardBox.Json` packages as well (see the example below).

 ### Depdency Injection:
 ```csharp